Resveratrol

 Dietary supplements

-- No studies to show that resveratrol supplements are beneficial in humans [1]
+- no studies to show that resveratrol supplements are beneficial in humans [1]

 - Sales of resveratrol supplements increased in 2006 after studies on non-humans [1]